cnegrelli/Data_Wrangling_Project/README.md

 # Data_Wrangling_Project
 Udacity Data Analysis Nanodegree project on data wrangling

+## Skills
+- Download a file programmatically via the requests library.
+- Query the twitter API via the tweepy library and save the json data to a file.
+- Read csv files with pandas.
+- Read a json lines file with pandas.

 ## Introduction
 This project is part of the Udacity’s Data Analyst Nanodegree.
 The goal of the project is to apply all our knowledge in data wrangling.
 All the data is from the twitter account called WeRateDogs that gives rates to people’s dogs.
 The project steps include: